Jiajun-Jiao/Jiajun-Jiao.github.io/_pages/about.md

   - /about.html
 ---

 I am a incoming MSCS student at UCSD.
+My academic interests lies in Object Detection, Image Segmentation, Video Analysis, QA, Text Summarization, Multimodal, etc.

-I finished my undergraudate study double majoring in Computer Science and Mathematics at New York University, with a cumulative GPA of 3.91.
+Previously I finished my undergraudate study double majoring in Computer Science and Mathematics at New York University, with a cumulative GPA of 3.91 and Magna Cum Laude High Honors.
 I've been on the Dean's List from 2020 to 2024, and was selected as NYU University Honors Scholar.
 I was also recognized as freeCodeCamp's Top Open Source Contributors of 2023.
-My academic experience includes a wide range of advanced CS explores such as Algorithm, Machine Learning, DevOps & Agile, Cryptography, VR & Graphics, among others.

-I'm currently working as Research Assistant at UCSD, mainly focusing on NLP and Multimodal.
+I'm currently working as Research Assistant at UCSD.